Pankaja Munde not quitting BJP, says Maha party chief Chandrakant Patil

 Maha BJP leader Pankaja Munde removes WhatsApp image of PM Modi

-Pankaja Munde removed all details from her Twitter bio, including the word 'BJP' and description of her political journey, on Monday, a day after creating a flutter with her social media post on her "future journey" in view of changed political scenario in Maharashtra.
+Pankaja Munde removed all details from her Twitter bio, including the word 'BJP' and description of her political journey, on Monday, a day after creating a flutter with her social media post on her "future journey" in view of the changed political scenario in Maharashtra.

 Also, in her three recent tweets posted on November 28, she congratulated Maharashtra's new Chief Minister Uddhav Thackeray but not the government formed by the Shiv Sena, NCP and Congress.
 She was a minister in the earlier Devendra Fadnavis- led government